 Need a first business credit card that has no annual fee and plenty of opportunities for rewards?
 Whether you advertise frequently, travel often, or shop for a lot of office supplies the American Express SimplyCash Plus Business Credit Card card helps you earn more.

 Rewards: Earn 5% cash back on office supply stores purchases and phone services.
 Earn 3% cash back on a variety of purchases including airfare, to hotel rooms, to gas stations, to restaurants, to advertising.
 Earn 1% cash back on any other purchase.
-The spending limit is $50,000 for cash back earned in the 3% and 5% categories.
-After that, card holders earn 1% on those purchases.
+AMEX will cap the cash back rewards you earn to $50,000 worth of annual spend within each top-earning tier.
+After that, cardholders earn 1% on those purchases.

 Pros: A business credit card with no annual fee is always a great option for the first-time credit card user.
 That way, there is no pressure to make sure you’re getting your money’s worth.
 Instead, you can take your time learning about how to maximize your credit card use efficiently.
 Additionally, the options for earning are ideal for almost any company.

 Note that with this card, you can also go over your credit limit.
 You must pay the amount over the limit off in full each month, though.